jsphwllng/jsphwllng.github.io/brag.md

 *   Led initial discussions on redesigning ETHOS and conducted quarterly DEI check-ins.
 *   Maintained a high standard of quality and consistency in sharing dog photos.
 *   Volunteered at REDI School, organised and facilitated mock interviews to help aspiring engineers gain real-world experience.
+*   Joined the Wherebud program and assisted a newjoiner in getting assimilated into the company.